westerndevs/western-devs-website/_posts/2015-09-15-an-intro-to-android-data-binding.markdown

 }
 {% endhighlight %}

 Here I've encapsulated logic into a view class that subclasses `BaseObservable`.
 Subclassing isn't mandatory &ndash; a naked POJO will work too.
-However, `BaseObservable` provides the infrastructure for setting up the data binding; the POJO can notify registered listeners as values change.
-As well, POJO's should be kept as dumb as possible.
+However, `BaseObservable` provides the infrastructure for setting up the data binding; and this custom view class can notify registered listeners as values change.
+As well, POJO's should be kept as dumb as possible without any intricate knowledge of views.
+By sticking the data binding logic in a view class like this I, honour the whole "separation of concerns" concept.

 Notice that the getters are adorned with the `@Bindable` annotation - this identifies how the listeners should retrieve values from the properties.